Pumpkin soup

 Pumpkin soup is a usually 'bound' (thick) soup made from a purée of pumpkin.
 It is made by combining the meat of a blended pumpkin with broth or stock.
 It can be served hot or cold, and is a common Thanksgiving dish in the United States.
 Various versions of the dish are known in many European countries, the United States and other areas of North America, in Asia and in Australia.
-Pumpkin soup was a staple for the prisoners of war in North Vietnamese prison camps during the Vietnam War.

 Squash soup is a soup prepared using squash as a primary ingredient.
 Squash used to prepare the soup commonly includes acorn and butternut squash.

 Preparation

 Squash that has initially been separately roasted can be used in soup preparation.
 The roasting of squash can serve to concentrate the gourd's flavor.
 Squash soup can be prepared with chunks or pieces of squash and also with puréed squash.
 Pre-cooked, frozen squash can also be used, as can commercially prepared packets of pre-cooked frozen squash purée.
 Butternut squash soup may have a sweet flavor, due to the sugars present in the squash.
 Additional basic ingredients in squash soup's preparation can include broth, onion, cream, spices such as sage and thyme, salt and pepper.
 Other recipes have been known to include split peas and more exotic spices such as cumin and cinnamon.
 Pumpkin soup can be served hot or cold, and is a popular Thanksgiving dish in the United States.